felixleopoldo/benchpress/CONTRIBUTING.md

 - [workflow/rules/pattern_strings.smk](workflow/rules/pattern_strings.smk)
 - [docs/source/available_parameters.rst](docs/source/available_parameters.rst)

-## Adding a new structure learning algorithms
+## Adding a new structure learning algorithm

 Place your script in workflow/scripts and edit the files.
 MCMC methods are different from point estimators since the graph trajectory is saved and the graph is estmated from there, see e.g. gt13_multipair.